 The video below shows you how the chop move evolves as kids get older and perform the chop move at a higher speed.

 These 5 basic soccer moves can easily be taught to toddlers and 2 or 3 years old children.
 These moves form a foundation that will serve as a building blocks for more advance levels of soccer as kids grow and develop.
+Here's a post on an additional soccer move that can be embarrassing if you are the defender and it's called the nutmeg.

 For related articles see the links below my signature.
 For any youth soccer topic on this website use the search box below.